RonRahaman/SNbone/README.md

 advantageous, as the number of threads is arbitrarily independent of the number of task-groups.
 However, performance will likely rely on tuning the number of and size of task-groups for a given programming model and hardware.

+## FGMRES solver for AVE3

+As of the writing of this readme, AVE3 has been optimized in ways that AVE1 and AVE2 have not.
+For example. the worksharing in AVE3 is handled by and OMP DO pragma, rather than user-defined subdivision of work between threads.